tcottrell321/Data-Analytics-Portfolio/README.md

 ### Situation:
 A large company with over 300,000 employees wanted to offer early retirement packages and do succession planning in the management ranks, refreshing its workforce.

-### Tasks and Actions
+### Tasks and Actions:
 I created ERD diagrams for the DB and SQL code to load the data.
-I then created additional queries for new aggregate tables, filters, sorting, and elimination of bad data.
+I then performed an analysis by creating additional queries for new aggregate tables, filters, sorting, and elimination of bad data - ultimately documenting the results in a report.

-### Results
+### Results:
-Senior Managers and HR recieved target lists of employees to offer retirement packages along with a Salary Cost Analysis and a Target Mentors list for refreshed workfoce.
+Senior Managers and HR recieved report and target lists of employees to offer retirement packages along with a Salary Cost Analysis and a Target Mentors list for refreshed workforce.

 ### Process and Technology
 - Emphasized Exploration and Analysis sections of process.